Kataglyphis/jotrockenmitlocken/README.md

   * I want a very unique look and feel for my website.
 Therefore I want all power over my application which can be difficult with some drag-and-drop solutions.
   * I want to learn front-end development and its challenges.
 Just using wordpress won't bring you there
+  * I developed my own [WebDavClient](https://github.com/Kataglyphis/Kataglyphis-WebDavClient)
+    that allows me to keep the content (.md files, images, videos, .csv, etc.) private while the source code stays **Open Source**.
+You might also be interested in **keeping your data private**.
+    Have a look into my [Build Pipeline File](.github\workflows\dart.yml) for more information

 ### Content
 I truly believe in open source.
 Hence you will get all source code for free use and ready to go.</br>
 My approach allows me to separate the website data from its view (MVC best practice).
 You will not see my blog posts(only the dummy entries) in this repo.
 They are my intellectual property :wink:</br>
 The `assets` directory houses all files you want to include within your application namely:
 * images
 * videos